Application For Probate or Letters Of Administration Kit With Phone Back-up Assistance.

 Under these circumstances just applying for Probate and receiving the Grant of Probate or obtaining Letters of Administration (either with or with-out the Will) can be all that you need to do.
 This is not too difficult a task and you just need to obtain a simple 'Application for Probate or Letters of Administration' kit.

 It will contain hard copy of the forms and also tell you clearly how to access and complete them on-line..
-We can supply this kit for just $55 including postage.
-This Is a new kit and offers great value.

 This will also apply for the situation where the deceased had made a Will but the appointed executor is no longer available.
 There can also be the situation where no Will was ever made.
 In both situations it is still possible for a relative to apply for the appointment of Administrator of the estate.